Naterus/car-driver-api/README.md

-# Backend REST API service implementation in Java to manage Cars and Drivers
+# Java Play Backend REST API service implementation to manage Cars and Drivers

 To run the car and drivers restful service, you will need the correct version of Java and a build tool.
 You can build Play projects with any Java build tool.
 Since sbt takes advantage of Play features such as auto-reload.